top of page

 ***Task - read the article and connect to as many HTCs as possible.

-• Make an organizer (ie chart, mind map/web) identifying how the historical thinking concepts apply to the article.
+• Make an organizer (ie chart, mind map/web) identifying how the historical thinking concepts apply to the article (AP)

 • Concepts to cover: Significance, Perspective, Change&Continuity, Cause&Consequence, Ethical Judgments (AP)